Judge asks why Capitol rioters are paying just $1.5 million for attack, while U.S. taxpayers will pay more than $500 million

 The judge alluded to a $2.1 billion security bill passed overwhelmingly July 29 by Congress to cover the costs of the Jan.
 6 attack, including reimbursements totaling $521 million for the National Guard and $70 million to the Capitol Police, plus $300 million for Capitol security improvements.

-Authorities say the riot contributed to the deaths of five people during or immediately following the attack and the deaths by suicide of multiple officers.
-The attack also led to assaults on nearly 140 police officers and forced the evacuation of a joint session of Congress meeting to confirm the results of the 2020 presidential election.
+Authorities say the riot contributed to the deaths of five people during or immediately following the attack and the deaths by suicide of multiple police officers.
+The attack also led to assaults on nearly 140 officers and forced the evacuation of a joint session of Congress meeting to confirm the results of the 2020 presidential election.

 Assistant U.S. Attorney Clayton Henry O’Connor told Howell the government would explain how it computed the damage and restitution estimate before October.